 You would also be wise to consider vacancy rates in your area.
 If you realize that similar properties are staying on the market for too long, it is probably not the best time to raise your rent.

-If raising rent is the best option for your property, remember to give your tenants enough notice of a rent increase.
+If raising rent is the best option for your property, remember to give your residents enough notice of a rent increase.
 Depending on where you live, you have 30-90 days before their basic lease agreement expires.